 A popular tour stop in the middle of the North Island, Taupō township sits on the north-eastern shore of massive Lake Taupō.
 Although it may look like you’re on the shores of an ocean inlet, the lake (often said to be about the size of Singapore) is freshwater and is a prime spot for water-skiing, sailing, fishing and kayaking.
 Taupō is conveniently located close to the main North Island ski areas and the world-famous Tongariro Crossing, and the surrounding area offers excellent hiking, mountain biking and adventure activities.
+If you would like to relax, book a Lake Taupō sailing tour, a popular Lake Taupō tour activity that we at Haka Tours love!

 While some people may have trouble pronouncing Taupō, you don’t need to worry because here’s a quick primer: Taupō is pronounced Tow Paw.
 The lake’s full Maori name is Taupō-nui-a-Tia (the rain cloak of Tia).
-Tia was was an early Maori chief and one of the great explorers of the Taupō area, and the name originally referred to cliffs that resembled his cloak.
+Tia was an early Maori chief and one of the great explorers of the Taupō area, and the name originally referred to cliffs that resembled his cloak.

 New Zealand’s largest lake is New Zealand’s largest volcano!